ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 1. Manual Scaling - manually adjust the desired capacity
 2. Scheduled Scaling - useful for known periods of high or low usage.
 They are time based adjustments e.g.  Sales Periods.
 Use [scheduled actions](https://docs.aws.amazon.com/autoscaling/ec2/userguide/schedule_time.html) to configure this.
 3. Dynamic Scaling:
-	- Simple: If CPU is above 50%, add one to capacity
+	- Simple: If CPU is above 50%, add one to capacity.
+Potentially wasteful because a 20% jump and 1% above alarm level would both add 1 CPU.
-	- Stepped: If CPU usage is above 50%, add one, if above 80% add three
+	- Stepped: If CPU usage is above 50%, add one, if above 80% add three.
 	- Target: Desired aggregate CPU = 40%, ASG will achieve this

 * **Cooldown Period** controls how long to wait at the end of a scaling action before scaling again.
 This handles the minimum billable duration for an EC2 instance.
 Default 300 seconds.